 SGMA requires medium- and high-priority groundwater basins in the state to be managed by local agencies that have formed a Groundwater Sustainability Agency (GSA) by June 30, 2017.
-Once formed, a GSA must develop and implement a Groundwater Sustainability Plan (GSP) by January 31, 2022 to guide the sustainable management of its groundwater basin.
+Once formed, GSAs needed to develop and implement a Groundwater Sustainability Plan (GSP) by Jan.
+31, 2022 to guide the sustainable management of its groundwater basin.
 The GSA or GSAs have 20 years following this date to achieve its sustainability goals.
 The law allows for limited state intervention when necessary to protect groundwater resources.

 What is Sustainable Groundwater Management?

 Management and use of groundwater in a manner that can be maintained during the planning and implementation horizon without causing undesirable results is what sustainable groundwater management is all about.

 Undesirable results are what we are trying to avoid in the Solano Subbasin, they consist of: